collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Merge Pull Request Locally and Push to Master Branch

-This piece of code can be used for either type of pull request.
-You would use this piece of code if you have updated the pull request in your local development environment and simply want to push the change live.
-You are checking out to the master branch, merging the feature branch into the master branch, then pushing the changes to the master branch on GitHub.
+This piece of code is for merging a pull request locally and pushing to the master branch.

+You are checking out to the master branch, merging the feature branch into the master branch, then pushing the change to the live master branch on GitHub.

 ```bash
 $ git checkout master